krishnancr/krishnancr.github.io/content/posts/2025-11-27-slang-performance-investigation.md

 In my [previous post](/posts/2025-11-25-slang-experiments/), I integrated Slang into ChameleonRT and benchmarked it against hand-written HLSL and GLSL shaders.
 The results were surprising: Slang showed an average **29.6% performance improvement on DXR** and modest gains on Vulkan.
 While I expected Slang to match native performance, I didn't expect it to significantly exceed it.

 These numbers were hard to believe.
-The results suggested that either I had made a mistake in my baseline implementation, or Slang's compiler was doing something fundamentally different—and better—than what I'd written by hand.
+The results suggested that either I had made a mistake in my baseline implementation, or Slang's compiler was doing something fundamentally different (and better) than what I'd written by hand.

 I needed to understand what was happening.
 Was this a measurement artifact?
 A difference in compiler flags?
 Or was Slang genuinely generating more efficient code?
 I started investigating, focusing primarily on the DXR/HLSL path where the performance gap was most pronounced.